 Buddy reading (or Partner reading) is an important Must-Do in our opinion.
-But just like any activity, buddy reading needs to be managed well or it may not go quite as planned.
-So here are 5 simple tips for managing buddy reading in your classroom:
+But just like any literacy activity, buddy reading needs to be managed well or it may not go quite as planned.
+So here are my 5 simple tips to managing buddy reading in your classroom:

-(Don’t miss the FREE editable partner reading anchor chart at the bottom!)
+(Don’t miss the FREE editable reading anchor chart at the bottom!)

 Take a minute after testing each student to discuss their goal(s) for the next 2 weeks.
 Have students suggest strategies and guide them in picking one or 2 strategies that they can use at home and in class when reading independently.

 You choose the buddies for partner reading

-With a targeted approach to teaching reading, you are the one who chooses appropriate pairs of readers.
-You choose the leveled books for them to read, and you choose how the readers work together.
+With a targeted approach to teaching partner reading, you are the one who chooses appropriate pairs of readers.
+You select the leveled books for them to read, and you choose how the readers work together.
 There will be other times in the day when they can choose their books and their partners.
 But,

 Choosing buddies is not an easy task.
 You may want to consider:

 - partners that can work well together